mosip/documentation/docs/blog-steps-postgres-sharding.md

 2. The coordinator node identifies the appropriate shard for the data based on the predetermined sharding logic.
 3. The coordinator node then forwards the data to the **worker nodes** that are assigned to the corresponding shard.
 4. The worker nodes receive the data and execute the necessary insert or update operations on their respective shards.
-5. In cases where data replication is required for increased availability, the worker nodes handle the replication internally.
-6. Once the operations are completed on the worker nodes, the coordinator node confirms the success of the process and sends the result back to the client.
+5. Once the operations are completed on the worker nodes, the coordinator node confirms the success of the process and sends the result back to the client.

 The coordinator node plays a central role in the Citus system as it handles sharding and rebalancing tasks.
 It serves as the entry point for client connections and coordinates distributed queries across the worker nodes.